Richard Carapaz: 2024

 Despite a crash during the 2024 Tour de Suisse and subsequent illness, Carapaz entered the 2024 Tour de France with EF Education-EasyPost, aiming for stage wins.
 He took the yellow jersey after Stage 3, becoming the first Ecuadorian rider to do so, before losing it to Tadej Pogačar after Stage 4.
 He went on to win Stage 17 in a solo finish, crossing the finish line more than 7 minutes before Pogačar (27th place), who still held the jersey at the time.
 By winning this stage, he became the first Ecuadorian to win a Tour de France stage, and the first to win a stage at each of the Grand Tours.
 Carapaz took the polka–dot jersey from Pogačar after Stage 19, and by the end of Stage 20 he had secured a large enough lead in the KoM category for a win to be inevitable.
 This made Carapaz the first Ecuadorian to win the classification.

 2025

+Carapaz began his grand tour season at the 2025 Giro d'Italia, with the aim of winning the general classification (GC).
+After a quiet first week, he would go on to win stage 11 after a late solo attack.
+On Stage 16, being over 2 minutes down on GC rivals Isaac Del Toro and Simon Yates, Carapaz would launch a lethal attack, as he would end up closing the gap to the former in the pink jersey to just 31 seconds.
+On the penultimate stage, with the gap to Del Toro now 43 seconds, and Carapaz being 37 seconds ahead of Yates, Yates would launch a famous attack on the Colle delle Finestre.
+With both Del Toro and Carapaz expecting each other to do the work, the gap ballooned, as Del Toro would end up finishing almost 4 minutes down on the GC Classification, with Carapaz finishing 3rd, over 4 minutes behind the leader Yates.
+The lack of cooperation became a major talking point, with Carapaz famously saying that Del Toro "doesn't know how to race".

-Due to a severe case of gastroenteritis from which he was unable to recover for some time, he announced in a post on his Instagram account that he will not be able to participate in the 2025 Tour de France, which begins on July 5, 2025, and that he will try to recover to prepare for the 2025 Vuelta a España at the end of August 2025.
+Due to a severe case of gastroenteritis from which he was unable to recover for some time, he announced in a post on his Instagram account that he would not be able to participate in the 2025 Tour de France.
+Carapaz also missed the 2025 Vuelta a España.
+He focused the autumn Italian classics and the World Championships in Rwanda.
+He came 11th in the Giro dell'Emilia.